chushao/lelit-mara-x-rpi-temperature/README.md

 ![Image Of Raspberry Pi in 3D Printed case](./RPiMara.jpeg)

-Inspired by this youtube video to have a display: https://www.youtube.com/watch?v=9NL6yeq7sMM
+Inspired by this youtube video to have a display (and used comments as starting point): https://www.youtube.com/watch?v=9NL6yeq7sMM

-With some help from this reddit post: https://old.reddit.com/r/Coffee/comments/hfsvep/data_visualisation_lelit_marax_mod/
+With some verification from this reddit post: https://old.reddit.com/r/Coffee/comments/hfsvep/data_visualisation_lelit_marax_mod/

 ## Hardware: